 Click / Touch image for a closer look.

-- Apply wax to a dry clean surface with a soft cloth or towel, cover surface completely.
+- Apply wax to the dry clean interior surface with a soft cloth or towel, cover surface completely.

 - Switch to a fresh cloth and continue wiping until wax dries, this insures a streak-free surface.

-If desired, a mild non-detergent soap that doesn’t remove the wax can be used in between polishing.
+Frequency of wax application depends on use.
+As a general rule of thumb, apply as often as needed to keep water beading on the surface.
 Paste waxes contain a solvent that removes the previous layer of wax and also acts as a cleaning agent.

 - Johnson’s Paste Wax or Trewax- these work well and are readily available in most hardware stores.